tarantool/doc/doc/book/box/box_space.rst

         :param function old-trigger-function: existing trigger function which will be replaced by
                                               trigger-function
-        :return: nil or function list
+        :return: nil or function pointer

-        If the parameters are (nil, old-trigger-function-name), then the old trigger is deleted.
+        If the parameters are (nil, old-trigger-function), then the old trigger is deleted.
+        Details about trigger characteristics are in the :ref:`triggers <triggers-box_triggers>` section.

         **Example #1:**